suohongliu/comp3000_led/README.md

 A simple project to turn on/off the led of ps/2 keyboard This is a Linux kernel module project.

-compile and run:
+compile and run

         make

         sudo insmod key.ko

 rmmove this module

         sudo rmmod key

         make clean